srijan-paul/srijan-paul.github.io/src/content/blog/web3.md

 ## Social
 ### The majority of crypto is shady, even for artists.
-I don't have to explain myself with this one.
 Cryptocurrency is always found in a massive web of controversy, frauds and scams.
 Show me one successful crypto project that has served a real purpose, and I'll show you 10 that were outed for being scams.